Summary - `swamp serve` hot-reload (SIGHUP) reported success but kept executing stale model code — Deno's `import()` caches modules by URL within the process, so re-importing the same file URL returned the old module - Added a reload generation counter that appends `&gen=N` to import URLs, forcing `

 (or configure via SWAMP_MODELS_DIR or .swamp.yaml).

-See the extension model skill in your skills directory (e.g.
+See the swamp skill in your skills directory (e.g.

 Developer Guide